carlobonamico/angular-component-based/angular-component-based-01.md

 class GreetComponent {
 }
 ```
-Each instance of <greet> has its own Greeter instance.
-If also <needs-greeter> needs Greeter, it will share the same instance of the parent component.
+Each instance of ```<greet>``` has its own Greeter instance.
+If also ```<needs-greeter>``` needs Greeter, it will share the same instance of the parent component.

-# Services
+# Let's create a service together

-Create a TemplateService class
+* Create a TemplateService class

-Create the getReplyTemplate() method
+* Create the getReplyTemplate() method

-import the service class in mailView.ts

-Replace the old code with the new method call
+* Replace the old code with the new method call

-Test ot

-Configure the provider in the app module and re-test with Dependency Injection
+* import the service using DI

-# FolderService
+# Lab

-Create the FolderService class
+* Create the FolderService class

-methods
+* methods
   * getCustomFolders()
   * getFolders()

-Create with a nerw an instance in mail-view.ts

-Replace the hard-coded folder lists with the new method calls
+* Replace the hard-coded folder lists with the new method calls

-Add the FolderService class as a Provider in the module
+* Add the FolderService class as a Provider in the module

-Inject it in the component constructor
+* Inject it in the component constructor

-Call its methods
+* Call its methods